Tennis skills: THE CROSS-COURT FOREHAND

 It's up to you whether you use a neutral, semi-open or open stance.

-Dropping the racket head below the level of the ball.
+Bring the racket head down below the level of the ball.

-In front of your body, between your shoulders and hips, with your elbow held out from your body (the more extreme your forehand grip, the further forward your contact point needs to be!).
+In front of the body, between your hips and your shoulders, and with your elbow away from your body (the tighter your grip, the further in front the point of contact should be).

-For a cross-court forehand, the contact point needs to be in front of you.
+With a cross-court forehand, the point of contact must be in front of the body.

 There you have it!
 You now know absolutely everything about the cross-court forehand and how to do it correctly.
 All that remains is to practise until you're perfect!